timfpark/ai-software-engineering/app-modernization/cobol-to-java/README.md

 3. Open [App.java](./java/src/main/java/com/example/App.java) and the Github Copilot chat side panel and drag the `cobol/DBCBEX16.cbl` file over to the input text box and provide the following prompt:

 ```
-Using the COBOL implementation in DBCBEX16.cbl as a guide, implement the same user interface in App.java"
+Using the COBOL implementation in DBCBEX16.cbl as a guide, implement the same user interface in App.java
 ```

 4. Github Copilot will analyze the files and emit a new implementations for both App.java.